-1.1 Introduction
+1. Introduction

 Agriculture plays a key role in India's economy both from the point of view of employment generation as well as its share in Gross Domestic Products.
 Mahatma Gandhi said, "India lives in villages and agriculture is the soul of Indian economy".
 Nearly two-thirds of its population depends directly on agriculture for its livelihood.
 Agriculture is the main stay of India's economy.
 Since independence, India has made immense progress towards food security.
-Indian population has tripled, but food-grain production has increased more than quadrupled and thus there has been substantial increase in availability of food-grain per capita.
+Indian population has tripled, but food-grain production has increased more than quadrupled and thus there has been substantial increase in availability of food-grain per capita.1

 Biodiversity is on which our planet as well as the foundation human civilization is built.
 Traditionally the societies all around the world have rich ethno biological knowledge that is particularly linked to the biological resources around them.
 India is among those developing countries that are rich in biodiversity and indigenous knowledge.
-For civilizations economic and social growth Earths biological resources plays the important role.
-Due to its result there is the continuous recognition that biological diversity is the global asset and does possess the present and the future value.
-So it is well versed that the danger to species and the ecosystem has reached to the extent level as never before and the disappearance of the species by the continuous human interference is increasing at an alarming rate.
+The Earth's biological resources are vital to humanity's economic and social development.
+As a result, there is a growing recognition that biological diversity is a global asset of tremendous value to present and future generations.
+At the similar instance, the danger to species and ecosystems has by no means been as immense as it is today.
+Species disappearance caused by human actions continues at a frightening velocity.2